Debbie227/Avian_Influenza/README.md

 - **input_sequence:** The nucleotide sequence or amino acid sequence to compare.
 This can either be a FASTA file or a manually entered sequence.
     - If it's a file, use the dialog box to find select the file.
-    - If it's a manually entered sequence, type or paste a sequence with no heading line, spaces, or return characters.
+    - If it's a manually entered sequence, exit the dialog box and type or paste a sequence with no heading line, spaces, or return characters.

 ### Output: